assimbly/runtime/README.md

 # build

-The base can be build with Maven:
+The base can also be build with Maven:

 ```mvn clean install```